sinafarazmandi/QSAR-3CLpro-Inhibitors/README.md

   • The BRGNN model excelled among nonlinear methods with R²(CV) = 0.88534.

 **Technologies & Libraries:** <br />
-  • Software: HyperChem, DRAGON, MATLAB, and Python. <br />
+  • Software: HyperChem, DRAGON, and MATLAB. <br />
   • Libraries: libPLS, ARESLab.

 **How to Use:** <br />
   • Clone the repository and load the provided dataset. <br />
-  • Execute preprocessing scripts for descriptor analysis. <br />
+  • Execute preprocessing scripts. <br />
   • Run the modeling scripts to generate results.

 **References:**